-The MTP (formerly referred to as GCATS) is a Long-Range Transportation Plan that maps out the next 25 years of transportation investment on the MS gulf coast.
+The MTP is a Long-Range Transportation Plan that maps out the next 25 years of transportation investment on the MS gulf coast.
 It sets the framework for a balanced transportation system that promotes livability, sustainability, mobility and accessibility.
 The MTP exemplifies the region's commitment to multi-modal investment the supports continued enhancements to the roadway, public transit, freight movement, bicycle and pedestrian facilities and smart growth policies.